BookAndBranch/freeze-frame/README.md

 # Acknowledgements

-Research reported in this publication was supported by the Eunice Kennedy Shriver National Institute of Child Health & Human Development of the National Institutes of Health under award number `R03HD091644`.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+Funding for the Freeze Frame software was supported by grant R03HD091644 from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD/NIH) awarded to Martha Ann Bell.
+The content of this software and resulting research publications is solely the responsibility of the authors and does not necessarily represent the official view of the National Institutes of Health.
+We are grateful that Karla Holmboe and Gergley Csibra shared their original Freeze Frame source code and stimuli with us.
+The original Freeze Frame publication can be found at: Holmboe, K., Fearon, R.M.P., Csibra, G., Tucker, L.A., & Johnson, M.H.
+(2008).
+Freeze-Frame: A new infant inhibition task and its relation to frontal cortex tasks during infancy and early childhood.
+Journal of Experimental Child Psychology, 100, 89-114.

 # License

 MIT